 One of the things that I learned during physical therapy was that in order to strengthen and stabilize my knees, I needed to strengthen my hips and glutes.
 Yup, that’s right.
 My hips and glutes are weak which leads to the instability in my knee.

-You see, the muscles in our hips and glutes help to relieve some of the stress and pressure on our knees and to keep our knees in alignment.
+The muscles in our hips and glutes help to relieve some of the stress and pressure on our knees and to keep our knees in alignment.
 This is especially true for women.
 Because we have (ahem) wider hips, that can put extra pressure on our knees and cause them to fall inwards.
-Strength in your hips and glutes help to counteract this by pulling the knees back into alignment.
+Strength in your hips and glutes help to counteract this by pulling the knees back into alignment and help you strengthen your knees.

 Don’t let these exercises fool you.
 They look easy but they are hard!